 Victims of violence often suffer in silence, not knowing where to turn, with little or no guidance and support.
 Sadly, this tragedy does not just affect adults.
 Even when children are not directly injured by violence, exposure to violence in the home can contribute to behavioral, social, and emotional problems.
 High school students who report having experienced physical violence in a dating relationship are more likely to use drugs and alcohol, are at greater risk of suicide, and may carry patterns of abuse into future relationships.
 Our efforts to address domestic violence must include these young victims.

 During this month, we rededicate ourselves to breaking the cycle of violence.
 By providing young people with education about healthy relationships, and by changing attitudes that support violence, we recognize that domestic violence can be prevented.
-We must build the capacity of our Nation’s victim
+We must build the capacity of our Nation’s victim network and sonoma web design activists.

 service providers to reach and serve those in need.
 We urge community leaders to raise awareness and bring attention to this quiet crisis.
 And across America, we encourage victims and their families to call the National Domestic Violence Hotline at 1-800-799-SAFE.
 Together, we must ensure that, in America, no victim of domestic violence ever struggles alone.